A reliable, fast broadband service is now as essential to the success of a business as capital, a solid business plan and a team of employees.

-The best business broadband providers pledge to get your connection back up and running the next working day to minimise disruption and inconvenience to customers.
+If your network has a fault, many of the best business broadband providers pledge to get your connection back up and running the next working day to minimise disruption and inconvenience to customers.

 Service guarantees with residential broadband are much less common.
 And if providers do offer these guarantees, the timeframe in which they promise to get you back up and running is much longer.

-In the event that a business broadband provider is unable to get you back online in the timeframe promised in the contract, you're often entitled to compensation.
+In the event that a business broadband provider is unable to get you back online in the time frame promised in the contract, you're often entitled to compensation.

-In the event that your broadband connection goes down, it's vital you get back online as soon as possible or you risk losing revenue and damaging your reputation.
-For that reason, business broadband deals typically offer around-the-clock, UK-based customer support so you can get help with any problems whenever they occur.
+If your business broadband connection goes down, it's vital you get back online as soon as possible, or you could risk losing revenue and damaging your reputation.
+For that reason, business broadband deals typically offer around-the-clock, UK-based customer support, so you can get help with any problems whenever they occur.

 The likes of BT and TalkTalk prioritise business broadband traffic over residential broadband customers.

+If your home computer is hacked, it can be a major inconvenience.
 But if your business broadband network is compromised, it could be a disaster for you and for your clients.

-For that reason, business broadband services come equipped with higher grade security software.
+For that reason, business broadband services come equipped with higher-grade security software.

-If you only need to connect between ten and 12 computers, a standard residential router or small business router will be fine.
-If you're a larger business, you'll need a larger router that provides coverage between 1,500 to 2,000 square feet and over multiple storeys.
+Business broadband routers and residential routers can differ substantially.
+If you only need to connect 10 - 12 computers, a standard residential router or small business router will be fine.
+If you're a larger business, you'll need a more powerful Wi-Fi router that provides coverage between 1,500 to 2,000 square feet and over multiple storeys.

 Business broadband routers also provide higher levels of security, including a VPN server and firewall, and filter content, too.

-A static IP address allows you to use your connection for a host of business-specific features that are critical to the day-to-day operation of businesses.
+With business broadband deals, though, you're provided with a static IP address.
+This allows you to use your connection for a host of business-specific features that are critical to the day-to-day operation of many businesses.